 Journeying on toward the Rhine, delight in Wertheim, whose overlapping half-timbered houses are grouped along winding streets.
 Glassblowers have a long tradition in this town and, especially in winter time, they produce decorations that hang on Christmas trees all over the world.

 Miltenberg is a picturesque Bavarian village that thrived on income from river traffic.
-Its cultural wealth and affluence are reflected in the beautiful medieval and renaissance houses and the gothic splendor of the Merchant Hall.
+Its cultural wealth and affluence are reflected in the beautiful medieval and renaissance houses and the Gothic beauty of the Merchant Hall.

 The dynamic town of Frankfurt is a study in contrasts, with its modern skyline overlooking centuries-old historic sights.
 Enjoy the Kaiserdom and Paulskirche and then stop by a local beer garden for a stein of local brew.